 No. Federal law protects all permanent employees who serve on juries.
 If your employer fires you, threatens to fire you, intimidates or coerces you because you have been called for jury duty, report the incident immediately to the jury office.

 Does my employer have to pay me while I serve?

 No, but most private employers do pay employees during their jury service.
-Some pay employees in full, while others deduct your $40 daily juror pay from your regular wages.
+Some pay employees in full, while others deduct your daily juror attendance fee from your regular wages.
 Please check with your employer's policy regarding employees and jury pay.

 If I have a question, who can I call?

 Call the jury office at the courthouse to which you've been summoned:

 How can I learn more about jury service?

 Read the Handbook for Grand Jurors or the Handbook for Trial Jurors.
 Both are published by the Administrative Office of the U.S. Courts.